aus-groundcover/georapp-help/docs/troubleshooting.md

 Q. _Why do my Analysis tools run slowly?_

-Make sure you have turn on the 2D base map settings.
+Make sure you have turn on the 2D basemap settings.

 Q. _Why is my map loading slower than before?_